CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/swerve/swerve-overview.rst

   * Supports handling the swerve state via ``SwerveRequest`` (Java).

     * Supports robot-centric, field-centric and field-centric facing angle.
-    * Supports common scenarios such as X module (point all modules toward the center of the robot).
+    * Supports common scenarios such as X mode (point all modules toward the center of the robot).

 - Simulation